 The length of a proposal varies in different course programs.
 It consists of only a few pages for writing a bachelor’s or master’s thesis proposal.
 However, the proposals for PhD dissertations are long and detailed due to their complexity when developing research strategies.

 How to Write a Research Proposal?

 What are you planning to accomplish?

 Specify what you will contribute to a specific research field.
 Be clear and brief while defining the research problem.

 Why do you want to conduct the research work?

 Before you begin, ask yourself, why are you doing it?
 This is a question that matters the most in research proposals.

 It will direct you to conduct a thorough review of the literature.
 Also, offer convincing evidence to explain the contribution of the topic to the existing field.

 How will you accomplish it?

 Describe what methods and techniques you will use to conduct the research work.
 Similarly, discuss why you are the correct person to carry out this research.
-However, never make the mistake of proposing a solution that is not feasible.
+But never make the mistake of proposing a solution that is not feasible.